Kequc/kequapp.github.io/content/4-advanced-usage/1-responding-to-requests.md

 });
 ```

-In this example if the client did not provide an 'authorization' header, the authenticated() handle will finalize the response.
-This terminates the request and skips all remaining handles.
-Otherwise the json() handle sets the 'Content-Type' header of the response to 'application/json'.
+In this example if the client did not provide an 'authorization' header, the authenticated() action will finalize the response.
+This terminates the request and skips all remaining actions.
+Otherwise the json() action sets the 'Content-Type' header of the response to 'application/json'.

-The last remaining handle returns a value.
+The last remaining action returns a value.
 This invokes a renderer best matching the 'Content-Type' header, in this example a renderer matching 'application/json' will be used.
 The appropriate renderer will finalize a response to the client.